civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 3

-  **(1)** No person shall advertise any food, drug, cosmetic or device to the general public as a treatment, preventative or cure for any of the diseases, disorders or abnormal physical states referred to in Schedule **A.1**.
+  **(1)** No person shall advertise any food, drug, cosmetic or device to the general public as a treatment, preventative or cure for any of the diseases, disorders or abnormal physical states referred to in Schedule A.1.

-  **(2)** No person shall sell any food, drug, cosmetic or device **if**
+  **(2)** No person shall sell any food, drug, cosmetic or device if

-    **it** is represented by label as a treatment, preventative or cure for any of the diseases, disorders or abnormal physical states referred to in Schedule **A.1**; or
+    it is represented by label as a treatment, preventative or cure for any of the diseases, disorders or abnormal physical states referred to in Schedule A.1; or

-    the person advertises it to the general public as a treatment, preventative or cure for any of the diseases, disorders or abnormal physical states referred to in Schedule **A.1**.
+    the person advertises it to the general public as a treatment, preventative or cure for any of the diseases, disorders or abnormal physical states referred to in Schedule A.1.

 ### Section 166